firezone/wireguardex/README.md

 ## Acknowledgments

-WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.
+"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.